Canon 50D vs Nikon D200

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 50D and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the 50D was followed by the Canon 60D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 50D and D200 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Nikon D200 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 50D or the Nikon D200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.